filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 ### Testing the setup

-When doing changes to your PoSt setup it is useful to verify that the changes works as intended without testing it on a real proving period, and risk failing windowPoSt.
+When doing changes to your PoSt setup it is useful to verify that the changes works as intended without testing it on a real proving period and risk failing windowPoSt.

 After you have set up your windowPoSt workers you can manually trigger a windowPoSt with `lotus-miner proving compute window-post [deadline index]`.
 It will not send any messages to the chain.